Incentive-Aware Models of Financial Networks: Proofs

+We give an explicit formula for the updated price of a unit contract after a pairwise negotiation.

-\begin{repeatproposition}[Restatement of Proposition \ref{price-update-rule}] Consider a network setting $(\bmu_i, \gamma_i, \Sigma_i, \Psi_i)_{i \in [n]}$.
+\begin{proposition}[Price after Pairwise Negotiation] Consider a network setting $(\bmu_i, \gamma_i, \Sigma_i, \Psi_i)_{i \in [n]}$.
 Let $Q_i$ be as in Theorem \ref{thm:stable}.
 Given a price matrix $P=-P^T$ and a pair of firms $(i,j)$ that are permitted to trade, let $P^\prime$ be another skew-symmetric price matrix such that (a) $P^\prime$ differs from $P$ only in the cells $(i,j)$ and $(j,i)$, (b) $i$ and $j$ both maximize their utility at the same contract size under $P^\prime$, and (c) $i$ and $j$ can choose their optimal contract sizes with all other agents given these prices.
 Then,